iKeaght/2DSnakeSDL2/README.md

 - I considered that all the code could be done in the `main.cpp` file which, in a more complicated game, would be a bad idea, but for something simple breaking everything apart would make it harder to understand.
 - You can find it in the `src` folder.
 - All the resources used are located inside `Resources` folder.
-- You can find an executable in `bin/x64/Debug/2DSnakeSDL2.exe` and `bin/x64/Release/2DSnakeSDL2.exe` or in the `Snake.zip` folder.
+- You can find an executable in the `Snake.zip` folder.

 ## Librairies used
 I have used the following librairies :